Junos Multi-Access User Plane Overview

 Optional advanced services

-With this functional separation, the control plane and user plane have very distinct deployment requirements and can be in different physical locations.
+With this functional separation, the control plane and the user plane have very distinct deployment requirements and can be in different physical locations.
 While the control plane function is very complex, the user plane function requires high packet processing capability and rich policy enforcement.
-The user plane can be more distributed than the control plane and located closer to end-user access points, such as a radio access network (RAN), enabling higher bandwidth per user while delivering lower latency.
+You can distribute the user plane more than the control plane and locate the user plane closer to end-user access points.
+This distribution enables higher bandwidth per user while delivering lower latency.
 Control plane and user plane separation provides the following benefits:

-Independent scaling of the user and control planes.
+Independent scaling of the user plane and the control plane

 Network architecture flexibility including: